darrenjaworski/style-start/readme.md

 This is an agnostic style start for your next project.
 Contains html5bp default cross browser styles.
 Contains normalize.
 Uses SASS.
 Uses Susy for layout grids.

 - define common style concepts in variables.scss
-- half, third, fourth, fifth and sixth are defined in layout
+- half, third, two-third, fourth, fifth and sixth are defined in layout
 - simple input styles
 - browser prefixer provided by autoprefixer